Tanzanian election: Magufuli declared winner in landslide while opposition cries foul | DW | 30.10.2020

 But Jacob believes this is unlikely to change the outcome.

 "Magufuli doesn't care about international legitimacy," he explains.
 "The opposition is hoping to put pressure on embassies and other foreign players.
-But Magafuli is not bothered by that."
+But Magufuli is not bothered by that."